Rosh-yadav/AWS_CloudFormation/cloudformation/Intrinsic_Functions/fiele01.md

 ```

 #### 05_FindInMap.md: Fn::FindInMap Function
-The `Fn::FindInMap` function looks up a value in a map based on specified keys.
-It’s handy for defining region-specific or environment-specific configurations.
+The `Fn::FindInMap` function looks up a value in a predefined table based on a key.
+It’s useful for setting values that vary by region or environment.

 **Example:**
 ```yaml